Paris menswear: fashion becomes psychedelic and globe-trotting - ExBulletin

 Alvarez, who was born in New York and has Filipino, Spanish, French and Italian roots, uses his different identities as a style touchstone.
 The brand name itself is global, borrowed from an iconic photo of Earth taken in 1972 by the crew of Apollo 17.

-But there were also clever moments, like the mask patterns that appeared on baggy sweaters and suggested questions about the nature of one’s true identity.
+But there were also some clever moments, such as the mask patterns that appeared on baggy sweaters and suggested questions about the nature of one’s true identity.

 BIANCA SAUNDERS COOL RESTRAINED